Saudi Arabia’s New Ballistic Missile Program Will Heighten Tensions with Iran

 Saudi Arabia has been expressing its willingness to generate nuclear power since 2015, however, the country still has no nuclear power plants.
 Saudi Arabia has stated plans to construct 16 nuclear power reactors in the next 20 years.
 The first agreement in this regard was signed between Saudi Arabia and Russia in 2015.
 As a result, Russia’s Rosatom announced that it is ready to build 16 nuclear power units in Saudi Arabia in a $100 billion deal.

-Saudi Arabia eventually wants to develop its missile systems and acquire nuclear weapon as a hedge against Iran, as it considers the latter a real threat to its national security.
+Saudi Arabia eventually wants to develop its missile systems and acquire nuclear weapons as a hedge against Iran, as it considers the latter a real threat to its national security.
 Therefore, the kingdom has shown little concern for what the rest of the world thinks regarding its ambitions.
 In fact, Saudi-Chinese cooperation on missile systems is not a new phenomenon and it dates back to the 1980s when Saudi Air Force commander Prince Khalid bin Sultan traveled to China to buy medium-range missiles capable of carrying nuclear warheads.
 Indeed, there was a reason for this dialogue, as the decree from 1987, prohibits the U.S. from exporting missile systems to Saudi Arabia.

 In recent years, Saudi Arabia has been more open about its missile program.
 For instance, in 2010, Saudi Arabia opened a central office of missile defense in Riyadh.
 By doing so it wants to demonstrate its deterrent capabilities and send a signal to Iran of the consequences if the latter doesn’t limit its own missile program.
 On the other hand, developing a local ballistic missile system is also a preventive measure taken by Saudi Arabia due to the frequent rocket attacks carried out by Iranian-backed Houthi rebels in Yemen.
 The most recent rocket attack carried out by Houthi rebels hit Abha airport in the southern part of Saudi Arabia.

-Another reason behind the ballistic missile program is indeed deteriorated relations with Western allies in the aftermath of the assassination of journalist Jamal Khashoggi.
+Another reason behind the ballistic missile program is deteriorating relations with Western allies in the aftermath of the assassination of journalist Jamal Khashoggi.
 The widespread criticism of Saudi authorities in Western countries and their reluctance to deepen military cooperation with the kingdom, has pushed Riyadh to seek new “strategic allies” like China, Russia, and Pakistan.

-Despite efforts by the U.S. Congress to stop arms export to Saudi Arabia, President Donald Trump declared a emergency to bypass Congress and sent billions of dollars in arms sales to various countries including Saudi Arabia and the United Arab Emirates.
+Despite efforts by the U.S. Congress to stop arms export to Saudi Arabia, President Donald Trump declared an emergency to bypass Congress and sent billions of dollars in arms sales to various countries including Saudi Arabia and the United Arab Emirates.

-The current geopolitical turmoil in the Middle East reflects deteriorating relations among Western countries and Iran following the termination of the nuclear deal, the endless military campaign in Yemen and Saudi Arabia’s ambitions to halt Iranian influence in the region.
+The current geopolitical turmoil in the Middle East reflects deteriorating relations among Western countries and Iran following the termination of the nuclear deal, the endless military campaign in Yemen, and Saudi Arabia’s ambitions to halt Iranian influence in the region.
 A Saudi nuclear program will serve to inflame tensions in the Gulf even more.